silenc3502/PySklearnVehicleDetection/README.md

 ![Wow](./results/5.png)

-Each functions detailed concept is explained at below SW Pipelien Mechanism.
+Each functions detailed concept is explained at below SW Pipeline Mechanism.
+This all implements at 'vehicle-detect.ipynb'.